 In later years the number of programmes Ripsaw was able to run was dramatically reduced and it was not unusual to have periods where the fountains did not interact with the ride and sometimes they would not run at all.
 As a side effect of its regular maintenance, Ripsaw also saw a number of minor changes to its appearance over the years, which included the removal of much of the on-ride theming such as the large blue coil-type screws on the ride's structure and the circular-saw theming from the tops of the gondola arms.

 But seemingly this was to no avail and the ride continued to have costly periods of maintenance during both closed and open seasons.
 And so it was almost inevitable that Ripsaw was one of the five rides slated for closure when the park were looking to make savings at the end of the 2015 season.
-Over the course of the closed season the ride and its queueline bridge was dismantled and temporarily found a new home piled in the coach park awaiting its fate.
+Over the closed season, the ride and its queueline bridge were dismantled and temporarily piled in the coach park, giving a unique close-up for this much loved attraction.